mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

 ```

 ### 3. Launch the jupyter server on your machine:
-Please submit the jupyter job on your machine, then open the notebook `data_processing_and_kernel_comp.ipynb` on the opened jupyter GUI.
+Please submit the jupyter job on your machine with requesting `36 mpi processors`, then open the notebook `data_processing_and_kernel_comp.ipynb` on the opened jupyter GUI.

-## C. Running the notebook on the machine with docker
+## C. Running the notebook on a machine with docker
 If you have a PC/cluster docker installed with sufficient RAM and disk space, you can run the notebook including forward and adjoint simulation with Specfem3D_globe on your local machine.
 Please follow the instruction below.

 Please note that the default setup for this setup takes more than 3 hours with 4 MPI processes, so **you cannot finish the calculation within the workshop time frame**, uneless you have a powerful machine and increase the number of MPI processes.